royceschultz/Optical-Character-Recognition/README.md

 ## Generalizing to larger problems

-After training exclusively on generated images, the model was able to correctly idenity 46% of letters in a curated set of license plates, building names, and road signs.
+After training exclusively on generated images, the model was able to correctly identify 46% of letters in a curated set of license plates, building names, and road signs.
 This method provides a low cost method of pre training a model for a larger problem.

 ![ModelPrediction](/Present/GeneralizeDisplay.png)